Hendrix-CS/csci151/labs/tic-tac-toe.md

 As we add more items to our Map, the efficiency will degrade.
 We need to revise the `put` method to account for this.

-When the load factor of the `HashTable`, determined by the size of the `HashTable` divided by the capacity of the array, exceeds `MAX_LOAD`, the `put` method should double the size of the array.
+When the load factor of the `HashTable`, determined by the number of items stored in the `HashTable` divided by the capacity of the array, exceeds `MAX_LOAD`, the `put` method should double the length of the array.

-Once the array is doubled, 'reput' all the entries into the new array (you will need to `index()` them again since the length of the array has changed).
+Once the array length is doubled, 'reput' all the entries into the new array (you will need to `index()` them again since the length of the array has changed).